sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 ### Hands-on exercises

 1. Write an HCL block that defines an Azure resource group named "myResourceGroup" with the location set to "norwayeast".
-2. Create an HCL variable named "vm_count" and set its value to 3.
-Use interpolation to define a resource block that creates an Azure virtual machine with a count equal to the value of "vm_count".
-Each virtual machine should have a unique name and use the same image and size.
-3. Define an HCL module named "network" that takes input variables "subnet_name" and "vnet_name".
-Within the module, create an Azure virtual network with the provided name and a subnet with the provided name.

-4. Create an HCL locals block that calculates the sum of two variables, "num1" and "num2", and stores the result in a local variable named "sum".
-Use interpolation to display the value of "sum" in a resource block.

-5. Write an HCL block that creates an Azure storage account with the following properties:
+2. Write an HCL block that creates an Azure storage account with the following properties:
    - Name: "mystorageaccount"
    - Resource group: "myResourceGroup"
    - Location: "norwayeast"